GospelTrust/kairos-th-513/docs/content/_week-04/session-10.md

 2. What, then, is the power of sin?

-   - a.
-Paul, in his first epistle to the Corinthians says,
+   - Paul, in his first epistle to the Corinthians says,

      > Therefore, if anyone is in Christ, he is a new creation; the old has gone, the new has come!
 (2 Cor.
 5:17)